bramses/bramses-highly-opinionated-vault-2023/README.md

 #### Footers

-Footers serve two very important roles: citation and non destructive updates.
+*Footers* serve two very important roles: citation and non destructive updates.
 Citation is used in the [Zettelkasten](#Zettelkasten), to help link a note to its source material.

 Footers also make for great **non destructive updates** to notes.
 This means you can revisit an old note, and instead of altering it directly, you can append a footnote to the end of a thought, without changing the structural meaning of the original file.
 Think of it as sedimentary rock, or a really lightweight [VCS](#version-control-system).

-Footnote Shortcut combined with Natural Landguage Dates allows for super easy non destructive updates that serve as asides, knowledge from a wiser and smarter future you.[^1]
+Footnote Shortcut combined with Natural Language Dates allows for super easy non destructive updates that serve as asides, knowledge from a wiser and smarter future you.[^1]

 #### YAML

-YAML, or frontmatter, serves as a way to get computed values or track over time.
+*YAML*, or frontmatter, serves as a way to get computed values or track over time.
 For example, if you are looking to establish a daily reading habit, you may desire to put that habit in a YAML and then track it.

 ```
 // /Daily/2023-01-01